 About Namibia Travel

-Serra Cafema: Surrounded by the stark landscapes of the Namib Desert, Serra Cafema is one of the most remote destinations in Africa.
+Serra Cafema: Set in the dry Namib Desert, Serra Cafema is one of the most remote destinations in Africa.
 In the extreme northwest of Namibia, it is reached only by air.
 A small camp overlooks the Kunene River, with just eight canvas-and-thatch chalets.
 The river is the only permanent source of water.
-This is one of the driest desert environments in the world, with broad mountain expanses.
+This is one of the driest desert environments in the world.
 Oryx, springbok, ostrich and Kunene crocodiles live here.
 Ovahimba families are some of the last semi-nomadic peoples in Africa.

 Suggested Namibia Tour Itinerary